ShubhamTatvamasi/parity-devops-task/README.md

 ```bash
 helm fetch --untar stable/nginx-ingress
 ```
-> this part is already done and code in added on the repo
+> this part is already done and code is added on this repo

 Install: Ingress controller
 ```bash